HarvardMapCollection/classes/gened1140/fall-2022/assignment/index.md

 ## Tutorial

-### Add the ethnic and linguistic map from 1910 to the project
+### Add the Nationalities of Poland map from 1919 to the project

 1. If you haven't already, [download and install QGIS](https://harvardmapcollection.github.io/tutorials/qgis/download/).